Rod Serling's Devils and Demons

 Rod Serling's Devils and Demons is an anthology of fantasy and horror stories credited to Rod Serling and ghost edited by Gordon R. Dickson.
 It was first published by Bantam Books in 1967.
-Most of the stories originally appeared in the magazines Fantasy and Science Fiction, The English Review, New Budget, Worlds of Tomorrow (magazine), New York Herald, Routledge’s Christmas Annual, The Smart Set and The Civil and Military Gazette.
+Most of the stories originally appeared in the magazines Fantasy and Science Fiction, The English Review, New Budget, Worlds of Tomorrow, New York Herald, Routledge’s Christmas Annual, The Smart Set and The Civil and Military Gazette.